Return of Title IV Funds (R2T4)

 Any amount of unearned grant funds that you must return is called an overpayment.
 The maximum amount of a grant overpayment that you must repay is half of the grant funds you received or were scheduled to receive.
 You do not have to repay a grant overpayment if the original amount of the overpayment is $50 or less.
 You must make arrangements with your school or the Department of Education to return the unearned grant funds.

 The requirements for Title IV program funds when you withdraw are separate from any refund policy that your school may have.
 Therefore, you may still owe funds to the school to cover unpaid institutional charges.
 You will be required to repay Volunteer State Community College any Title IV program funds that the school was required to return.
-You may obtain from the Advising Center the requirements and procedures for officially withdrawing from Volunteer State Community College.
+You may obtain from the Office of Advising the requirements and procedures for officially withdrawing from Volunteer State Community College.

 The Return Calculations based on the premise that students "earn" federal financial aid for each calendar day that they attend classes.
 For example, if a student withdraws after completing 20% of the term, then the student earns 20% of accepted federal financial aid for which eligibility was established prior to withdrawing.